2024 Endowment Funds Award Application Information Package

 Eligibility

-You may apply for as many awards for which you meet the eligibility criteria.
-However, please note that no applicant will receive more than one award in any given year.
+You may apply for one award for which you meet the eligibility criteria.
+The Jury have the discretion to move an applicant based on eligibility to any suitable award category.
+Please note that no applicant will receive more than one award in any given year.

 Applications from previous award winners will only be considered following a 7-year period, regardless of category, so we may support the greatest number of Saskatchewan artists.